List of school districts in Wyoming

 The following is a complete list of school districts in the State of Wyoming.

 School districts in Wyoming are counted as independent governments by the U.S. Census Bureau.
 Wyoming has Elementary school districts and Unified school districts as types of K-12 school districts, along with community college districts.
-While there is another classification, high school districts, none of those are operating.
 Wyoming has no school systems dependent on other layers of government.